SovnSkyrim/AmongSovngardesStars/README.md

 Based on Lexy's LOTD, this list changes/adds a lot of areas the base doesn't touch.
 Focusing on expanding the mechanics, worldspace and roleplaying, we use needs mods including Frostfall/RND/Campfire/Keep It Clean, as well as the full EnaiRim suite and many land mods including VIGILANT and Undeath.
 Many animations have been changed, player homes and followers added, hunting and religion are core to gameplay.
 Weather options include Obsidian, Cathedral and Vivid Weathers.
 Join the discord or check the GitHub post for more information.

-Check the [Changelog](https://github.com/SovnSkyrim/AmongSovngardesStars/blob/master/Changelog.md) to see exactly the changes!
+Check the [Changelog](https://github.com/SovnSkyrim/AmongSovngardesStars/blob/master/Changelog.md) to see all the changes!

 **Under no circumstances should you be bothering her or her team with issues for this list.**
 Instead come in the discord I made for everything around the list! https://discord.gg/ZgjVrXp